MHT: THE NEW TERM FOR HRT

 Testosterone

-In addition to being the most effective treatment for menopausal symptoms, there are other potential health benefits of MHT.
+In addition to being the most effective treatment for vasomotor symptoms of menopause, there are other potential health benefits of MHT.
+Overall, for most women with menopausal symptoms the benefits of MHT likely outweigh the risks.

 Osteoporosis and fractures

 The drop in oestrogen that occurs with menopause leads to a reduction in bone density, which can ultimately lead to osteoporosis (thin bones) and the resulting increased risk of fractures.
-Taking MHT helps maintain bone density and there is also evidence that MHT might reduce joint pain and stiffness.
+Taking MHT helps maintain bone density and reduces the risk of fractures.
+There is also some evidence that MHT might reduce joint pain and stiffness.

 Type 2 diabetes